lanicolas/IaC_Azure/challenges/03-azurevmtemplate/README.md

 - User should be able to provide both the admin username and public key
 - Add a NSG to your existing networking with the following rules:
   - All outbound traffic should be allowed
-  - For inbound traffic allow only: SSH, HTTP and HTTPs.
+  - For inbound traffic allow only: SSH, and HTTP.
   - Deny any other inbound traffic.
 - Attach a public IP address to the VM.
 - Resources names should follow the same structure as before: < vmName>-nsg, < vmName>-pip, < vmName>-nic, etc.